Creating Machine Users

 - Fine-grained tokens

-Fine-grained tokens have more granular permissions, and are generally recommended over Classic tokens when they are applicable.
+Fine-grained tokens offer more granular permissions and are recommended where applicable.

-- They have a single Resource owner, which is the organization that is allowed to access the token.
+They have a single Resource owner (e.g., the organization owning the token).

-- They must have an expiration shorter than 1 year (Classic tokens can be configured to never expire).
+They have a maximum expiration of one year (Classic tokens can be set to never expire).

-The Resource owner must be set to the GitHub organization of the repositories that the tokens will be used to access (e.g. infrastructure-live-root
+Set the Resource owner to the GitHub organization associated with the repositories that the tokens will access (e.g., infrastructure-live-root).

 Resource owner

-If you have the appropriate access, you can approve your new token by navigating to the settings of your GitHub organization and finding the token in the Pending requests section.
+If you have the necessary permissions, you can approve your token by going to your organization's settings and selecting Pending requests.

 Pending requests